harness/developer-hub/release-notes/feature-flags.md

 #### Version 1.6.4

 **Fixed issues**:
- - Fixed an issue where SDK dependencies, `tenacity` and `typing_extensions`, were pinned to fixed versions, which would make integration with the SDK impossible.
+ - Fixed an issue where SDK dependencies, `tenacity` and `typing_extensions`, were pinned to fixed versions, which could make integration with the SDK impossible if different versions are specified in an application or its dependencies.
 (FFM-11770, ZD-66342)

 #### Version 1.6.3